javalsai/rs-ezcache/README.md

 # Features

-The library aims to be as flexible as possible, potentially sacrificing some performance by default.
+The library aims to be as flexible as possible, potentially sacrificing some performance by default (as little as possible).
 For this reason there are a few features that you can use:
-* `std*`: Enables std features, provides most of the default stuff, without it you are quite limited.
-Without it, you might even be able to use this in embedded.
+* `std*`: Enables std features, provides most of the default stuff, without it you are quite limited, but you might even be able to use this in embedded (I don't see why though).
 * `thread-safe*`: Adds all the thread safe traits and wrappers.
+* `file-stores*`: Enables file stores, depends on a few other crates.
-* `nightly`: Enables nightly features.
+* `nightly`: Enables nightly features, this library is completely std at the current moment however.

 > Features marked with `*` are enabled by default